 Mild, Hazy To Misty Weather Expected Tonight

-Doha: Weather, inshore, until 6am on Saturday will be mild, becomes hazy to misty at places by late night, the Department of Meteorology said in its daily weather report, warning of expected poor horizontal visibility at places by late night.
+Doha: Weather, inshore, until 6am on Sunday will be mild, hazy to misty at places by late night, the Department of Meteorology said in its daily weather report.

 Offshore, it will be fine weather, the report added.

-Wind inshore will be mainly northwesterly to southwesterly 03 to 13 knot, becomes variable less than 03 knot later.
+Wind inshore will be northeasterly to northwesterly 05 to 15 knot, becomes southwesterly by late night.

 Sea state inshore will be 1 to 3 feet, while offshore will be 2 to 4 feet.